 Small yellow, white, or red potatoes are best for potato salad.
 The potatoes maintain their natural moisture and sweetness this way.
 If you’re in a pinch, you can chop the potatoes, remember they will take less time to cook.
-Adding fresh herbs are a nice touch – we like to use a combination of chopped parsley and dill.
+Adding fresh herbs is a nice touch – we like to use a combination of chopped parsley and dill.
 Parsley, dill, chives, tarragon, and cilantro all work well.
 Add about two tablespoons of herbs at first then add more to taste.
 Dill and tarragon are strong, so you may not need the whole 1/4 cup.

 2 pounds small yellow, red, or white potatoes

 1 tablespoon apple cider, wine, or rice wine vinegar